Fungal keratitis: Pathophysiology

 The precipitating event for fungal keratitis is trauma with a vegetable / organic matter.
 A thorn injury, or in agriculture workers, trauma with a wheat plant while cutting the harvest is typical.
 This implants the fungus directly in the cornea.
 The fungus grows slowly in the cornea and proliferates to involve the anterior and posterior stromal layers.
 The fungus can break through the descemet's membrane and pass into the anterior chamber.
 The patient presents a few days or weeks later with fungal keratitis.

 Diagnosis

 The diagnosis is made by an ophthalmologist/optometrist correlating typical history, symptoms and signs.
 Many times it may be missed and misdiagnosed as bacterial ulcer.
-A definitive diagnosis is established only after a positive culture report (lactophenol cotton blue, calcoflour medium), typically taking a week, from the corneal scraping.
+A definitive diagnosis is established only after a positive culture report (lactophenol cotton blue, calcofluor medium), typically taking a week, from the corneal scraping.
 Recent advances have been made in PCR ref 3./immunologic tests which can give a much quicker result.